Lake Worth Playhouse

 713 Lake Avenue,

-1 person favorited this theater
+2 people favorited this theater

 The Oakley Theatre opened in 1924, by two brothers, Clarence and Lucian Oakley, at a cost reportedly around $150,000.
 It was designed in the Mediterranean Revival style which was popular in the area at that time.
 The letters “OT” can still be seen on the wooden beams of the auditorium’s ceiling.
-For the theater’s opening night, a silent film, accompanied by both a Wurlitzer organ and live orchestra as well as a live stage review were on the program.
+For the theatre’s opening night, a silent film, accompanied by both a Wurlitzer organ and live orchestra as well as a live stage review were on the program.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.